nodebox/nodebox.github.io/_posts/2012-02-29-masterclass-results.md

 ---
 categories: gallery
 layout: gallery
-title: Results of the NodeBox 3 Masterclass
+title: NodeBox 3 Antwerp Masterclass
-thumb: masterclass-2012-thumb.jpg
+thumb: masterclass-2012-antwerp-thumb.png
 images:
+  - gallery/masterclass-2012-antwerp-1.png
+  - gallery/masterclass-2012-antwerp-2.png
+  - gallery/masterclass-2012-antwerp-3.png
+  - gallery/masterclass-2012-antwerp-4.png
+  - gallery/masterclass-2012-antwerp-5.png
-  - gallery/masterclass-2012-1.jpg
+  - gallery/masterclass-2012-antwerp-6.png
-  - gallery/masterclass-2012-2.jpg
+  - gallery/masterclass-2012-antwerp-7.png
 ---
-The Masterclass held at [Sint Lucas Antwerpen][sla] was the first workshop where we tested the new version of NodeBox 3.
+The Masterclass held at [Sint Lucas Antwerpen](http://www.sintlucasantwerpen.be/) was the first workshop where we tested the new version of NodeBox 3.
 This was a big event, since NodeBox 3 introduces new models for working with variation.
 The masterclass was a test case to see if this approach would work.

 It did work.
 After the initial learning hump, students were able to complete their work effectively using a minimal of teacher intervention.